Azimuthal Dust Polarization from Aerodynamically Aligned Grains as Evidence for the Streaming Instability in Protoplanetary Disks: Abstract

 \section{Abstract}

 (Sub)millimeter dust polarization in protoplanetary disks has revealed the presence of large ($\sim 100$~$\mu$m) dust grains that are aligned along their long axis following the azimuthal direction of the disk.
-The novel Badminton Birdie-like Aerodynamic Alignment predicts large grains to align with their long axes following the direction of gas flow experienced by the dust, denoted as the $\vect{A}$-field.
+The novel badminton birdie-like aerodynamic alignment predicts large grains to align with their long axes following the direction of gas flow experienced by the dust, denoted as the $\vect{A}$-field.
 With 3D streaming instability (SI) simulations, we find that the $\vect{A}$-field is predominantly in the radial direction in regions of low dust-to-gas ratio, but in the azimuthal direction in regions of high dust-to-gas ratio.
 Through polarized radiation transfer, we find that the resulting polarization angle indeed follows the disk azimuthal direction in the high dust density regions.
-Therefore, the azimuthal dust polarization pattern, as observed in an increasing number of disks, especially at relatively long millimeter wavelengths, offers evidence of ongoing SI in protoplanetary disks.
+Therefore, ongoing SI is an attractive candidate for producing the azimuthal dust polarization pattern as observed in an increasing number of disks.